interpretml/LLM-Tabular-Memorization-Checker/README.md

 # How do the tests work?

-We use few-shot learning to condition chat models on the task of regurgitating their training data.
+We use few-shot learning to condition chat models on the desired task.
 This works well for GPT-3.5 and GPT-4, and also for many other LLMs (but not necessarily for all LLMs).

 You can set ```tabmemcheck.config.print_prompts = True``` to see the prompts.